Cowboyway Home Page

 How To Saddle A Horse - Page 3 of 3

-How to saddle a horse in step-by-step photos.
-This is page three of three and covers lifting the saddle pad into the gullet, the back cinch, the breast collar, and unsaddling a horse.
+This page covers lifting the saddle pad into the gullet, the back cinch, the breast collar, and unsaddling a horse.

 Raising The Pad Into The Saddle Gullet